 Many stories and legends have been told about St Nicholas and he is most well known as Santa Claus.
 In addition to this he is also the patron saint of children, marriageable maidens, bankers and victims of judicial mistakes!
 He died on December 6th, 343 AD.
 The anniversary of his death became a day of celebration that is celebrated in various ways around the globe, including Boy Bishop ceremonies held in England and the filling of children’s slippers with sweets in Germany.

-England has more than 400 Anglican churches named after St Nicholas and Berden became well known for celebrating his feast day with the “Boy Bishop” custom.
+England has more than 400 Anglican churches named after St Nicholas and Berden became well known for celebrating his feast day with the “Boy Bishop” custom (see links below).
 This still continues in places such as Hereford and Canterbury Cathedrals and a handful of parish churches.

 The chancel was built in around c1270 and the first recorded rector was Anselm Golmin who was here between 1279 and 1292.
 Essex has no good building stone so most medieval churches were built from flint and pebbles found in the fields.
 The nearby church of All Saints in Rickling was built in a very similar way and David Hills, in his analysis of the building, has established that the flint walls are dressed with Totternhoe stone quarried in Totternhoe, Bedfordshire, near Dunstable.
 It is known to absorb water.
 The stone must have been carted 37 miles from the quarry to this part of Essex, which would have been an expensive process.
 It is quite reasonable to suggest that St Nicholas Church was built with the same stone.